What is a MIAM?

-A client will be expected to share information about their self, their family, and the main issues in dispute.
-A client will be asked to share their ex partner’s contact details (if they have not done so already), so that the mediator can contact them to give information about mediation, and invite them to attend a MIAM.
-In most cases, a client will attend a MIAM independently of their ex partner, allowing them to discuss any concerns confidentially.
+Clients will be expected to share information about themselves, their family, and the main issues in dispute.
+They will also be asked to share their ex partner’s contact details (if they have not done so already), so that the mediator can contact them to give information about mediation, and invite them to attend a MIAM.
+In most cases, clients will attend a MIAM independently of their ex partner, allowing them to discuss any concerns confidentially.
 For mediation to proceed, both parties are required to attend a MIAM.
-If mediation does not proceed and the matter goes to court, unless one of the parties meets specific exemption criteria, (link to further down the page), both parties will still be expected to attend a MIAM.
+If mediation does not proceed and the matter goes to court, unless one of the parties meets specific exemption criteria, both parties will still be expected to attend a MIAM.

 How long does a MIAM go on for?

 A MIAM typically lasts between 45 and 60 minutes.

 What does a client find out at a MIAM?

 A client will receive information about the mediation process, as well as other dispute resolution services.
 A client will receive information that is specific to their situation, which could include legal and procedural information, information about children, and signposting to other specific agencies or professionals that could help.
 The mediator and client will also plan for the first joint mediation session.
 Mediation sessions usually involve only the separating couple, but can also include individuals such as family members and parental guardians if this is helpful to the separating couple in coming to final arrangements.

 What happens after a MIAM?

 After a MIAM, both mediator and client(s) reflect on whether or not to proceed with mediation.
 If joint mediation is to proceed, a date will be organised for the next meeting.
 If a party wishes to apply to court, the mediator will supply the client with signed copies of the relevant page of the court form/s needed.
 Able Mediation do not charge extra for this service.